vikas543-collab/Selenium_RobotFramework/README.md

 ## Setup

-All the dependecies are in requirement.txt file
+All the dependencies are in requirement.txt file

 `pip install -r requirements.txt`

+:point_up_2: This will install the required dependencies.